graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

             read_only: true
     ```
 6.  **Execute and Verify:**
-    *   `cd supergraph-cncf`
+    *   From the `supergraph-cncf` directory:
     *   Create the shared network: `docker network create graphtastic_net`
-    *   Render the supergraph: `make supergraph` (This will create `supergraph.graphql`)
+    *   Render the supergraph artifact: `make supergraph` (This will create `supergraph.graphql`)
-    *   Start the system: `make up`
+    *   Start the entire federated system: `make up`
-    *   Run a federated query against `http://localhost:4000/graphql`:
+    *   Open your browser or GraphQL client to `http://localhost:4000/graphql` and run a federated query:
         ```graphql
         query GetBlogsWithAuthors {
           blogs {
             id
             title
-            author { # This field doesn't exist yet, we need to extend Author name
+            author {
+              name
             }
           }
         }
-        ```    *   **Refinement:** To enable the query above, we must extend the types.
-Update `subgraph-blogs/index.js` to add `type Author @key(fields: "id") @extends { id: ID! @external }` and a resolver for `Blog.author`.
-Re-run `make supergraph` and `make up`.
-This completes the federation loop.

-This concludes the most critical phases.
-The subsequent phases (2, 3, 4, and 5) would follow this same detailed pattern: creating the repository, defining its `compose.yaml` and logic, integrating it into the `supergraph-cncf/graphtastic.deps.yml`, re-rendering the supergraph, and running verification queries.
-The specific Dgraph configurations would follow the best practices laid out in the `on--dgraph-docker-compose.md` document.
+        ```
+    *   The query should succeed, demonstrating that the gateway was able to fetch the `blog` and its `authorId` from the blogs subgraph, and then use that `id` to fetch the `name` from the authors subgraph.
+This completes the minimal viable federation.

 #### **Phase 2: Simple Stateful Backend (Dgraph "Hello World")**